ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Language Limitation

-A Limitation to specify whether the User has access to work on the specified translation.
+A Language (`Language`) Limitation specifies whether the User has access to work on the specified translation.

 A user with this Limitation is allowed to: